italoosorio/SilkBuilder-Doc/js_object/README.md

-# JavaScript Object
+# SilkBuilder JavaScript Object

-The SilkBuilder Documentation

-This documentation describes the use of SilkBuilder to develop web applications.
+The SilkBuilder JavaScript Objects are companion objects use to extent the functionality of SilkBuilder Tags.
+The objects, or JavaScript Classes, contain methods and events wich can be used to intereact with the component created by the SilkBuilder Tags.
+This documentation describes the use of SilkBuilder JavaScript Objects to develop web applications.

 ## Topics:
 * [Button](Button.js.md)